whatsmate/whatsmate.github.io/_posts/2016-09-21-send-weather-info-via-telegram.md

 3. In lines 46 through 59, the function `main()` is defined.
 First, it calls `getWeatherCondition()` to get the weather informaton of Mountain View.
 Then, it calls `sendTelegramMessage()` to send out the info.

+### Disclaimer:

+1. The weather information is provided by Yahoo APIs.
+We are NOT affiliated with Yahoo APIs in any way.
+We are not responisble for the accuracy of the data either.
+2. We are not affiliated with Telegram in any way.
+We only provide a gateway for sending out Telegram messages.
+We cannot guaranttee the gateway is functional at all times.

 <br>
 <script async src="//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>
 <ins class="adsbygoogle"